Cantate and Montgomery College Present

 Molly Donnelly, Co-Director

-As Tolomeo, in the premiere of the North American production of Handel’s opera Tolomeo, Andrew Porter, reviewing for The New Yorker wrote: “Her voice has character–an elusive quality, God-given, not acquirable, that makes people listen.
+Of her performance as Tolomeo in the premiere of the North American production of Handel’s opera Tolomeo, Andrew Porter, reviewing for The New Yorker, wrote: “Her voice has character — an elusive quality, God-given, not acquirable, that makes people listen.
 Her countenance is clear and candid, her presence lithe and honest, her expressiveness sterling.”

 As a voice teacher and choral conductor, Dr. Donnelly has been a member of the music faculty at Shenandoah Conservatory of Music, The University of Maryland, and George Mason University.
-She has taught at Montgomery College since 1997, where she teaches voice and directs the Chamber Singers and the College Chorus.
-She is an active adjudicator serving the National Association of Teachers of Singing, The National Symphony Young Artists Award, The Friday Morning Music Club Awards, and MCPS choral festivals.
+Since 1997, she has taught at Montgomery College, where she teaches voice and directs the Chamber Singers and the College Chorus.
+She is an active adjudicator serving the National Association of Teachers of Singing, The National Symphony Young Artists Award, The Friday Morning Music Club Awards, and Montgomery County Public Schools choral festivals.
 Dr. Donnelly has been the co-director of the annual National Philharmonic Chorale’s Summer Choral Institute held at Montgomery College and vocal consultant for the National Philharmonic Chorale.
-She has many former students singing professionally internationally as well as teaching voice and choral music throughout the country.
+She has many former students singing professionally around the world as well as teaching voice and choral music throughout the country.

 Sooyoung Jung, Pianist

-Sooyoung Jung received her master’s degree at the Juilliard School in New York, as a recipient of the Samuel Sanders Memorial Scholarship.
+Sooyoung Jung received her master’s degree at the Juilliard School in New York as a recipient of the Samuel Sanders Memorial Scholarship.
 In 2002, she made her Carnegie Hall debut at Weill Recital Hall with the support of the Korean Foundation.
-She has been actively performing as a recitalist and a chamber musician in the United States and Korea.
-She has also appeared as a soloist with the Seoul Symphony and Mclean Symphony.
+She performs actively as a recitalist and a chamber musician in the United States and Korea, with solo credits at the Seoul Symphony and McLean Symphony.

-Splitting her time between, in New York and Washington D.C., she devotes much of her time to performing art songs, operas, and chamber music as a collaborative pianist.
-She has served as an official pianist for many summer festivals including the Aspen Music Festival, the Niece Music Festival in Paris, and the Mozarteum Festival in Germany.
+Splitting her time between New York and Washington D.C., she performs art songs, operas, and chamber music as a collaborative pianist.
+She has served as an official pianist for many summer festivals including the Aspen Music Festival, the Nice Music Festival in France, and the Mozarteum Festival in Germany.

-Sooyoung is also a fabulous organist who holds the position of principal organist of the Mclean Baptist Church in Virginia.
-She has also served as an organist at orchestra performances at the National Orchestral Institute in Maryland.
-She studied with pianist Rita Sloan as a Doctoral candidate in the University of Maryland and assisted most of the performances of the Maryland Opera Studio.
+Sooyoung is also a skilled organist.
+She is the principal organist at the McLean Baptist Church in Virginia and has played with the National Orchestral Institute in Maryland.
+She studied with pianist Rita Sloan as a Doctoral candidate at the University of Maryland and assisted most of the performances of the Maryland Opera Studio.
 In 2011, she finished her Doctoral degree as a Collaborative Pianist.
 She joined the piano faculty of Montgomery College in 2010 and works as the Chorus and Chamber Singers pianist under the direction of Dr. Molly Donnelly.